mooshu1x2/goodgames/goodgames/README.md

 Deploy GoodGames in Development Environment with Cloud SQL
 ----------------------------------------------------------
-1. Install Google Cloud SQL Proxy to proxy your PostgreSQL database.
+1. Install [Cloud SQL Proxy] to proxy your PostgreSQL database.

 1. Connect to Google Cloud DB using [Cloud SQL Proxy].